5 December 2017

 3D Renders: The Next Big Thing

 3D Renders are fast becoming a necessity for selling houses off the plan.
-The key to promoting any kind of property is about helping people visualise it as their own.
-With increasing numbers of developers now in the market, using high quality 3D renders is essential for staying ahead of the competition.
+The key to promoting any kind of property is about helping people visualize it as their own.
+With increasing numbers of developers now in the market, using high-quality 3D renders is essential for staying ahead of the competition.

-3D rendering is the process of creating a realistic image using computer software, and is used in a variety of industries from retail to automotive.
-It works where by an image is produced based on 3D data stored in a file, our editors use a mix of various programs (CAD or REVIT) to create the final product.
-CAD (Computer Aided Design file) is usually the base to get the wire frame done while others use a program called Sketchup.
+3D rendering is the process of creating a realistic image using computer software and is used in a variety of industries from retail to automotive.
+It works whereby an image is produced based on 3D data stored in a file, our editors use a mix of various programs (CAD or REVIT) to create the final product.

 Getting the Best 3D Render of Your Product